sharwell/developer.rackspace.com/src/docs/cloud-servers/getting-started/index.rst

 Quickstart for Cloud Servers
 ============================

-This guide introduces Rackspace Cloud Servers, describing what it is and what it can do.
-In a nutshell, it is a service that allows you to allocate and deallocate compute resources.
+Rackspace Cloud Servers allows you to allocate and deallocate compute resources.
 It is based on OpenStack Compute (Nova), a community-led open-source platform.

 Concepts